amasciadri81/it.survivalist/genieACS.md

 Installation
 ------------
-For installation, follow the the [GenieACS installation guide](http://docs.genieacs.com/en/latest/installation-guide.html), or you can copy and past the commands below (for Debian).
+For installation, you can follow the the [GenieACS installation guide](http://docs.genieacs.com/en/latest/installation-guide.html), or can copy and past the commands below (for Debian 64bit).

 ```
 sudo -i